SEO for physicians is similar to other SEO initiatives with a few fundamental differences. The main difference is in the keywords.

 If you’re looking for your health clinic to stand out from your competition on online searches, you’ll need to learn about using keywords.
 Also, you will need to know how to make them truly work for you.

-SEO for Physicians
+Search Engine Optimization for Physicians

 Keyword research plays a vital role in SEO.
 Start your keyword research by identifying a list of phrases that describe what your health clinic does.
 Then, you can use this list to produce a significant amount of website traffic.